 One of my favorite books involves fiction's greatest detective dealing with the first alien invasion!

 Since he lived in London at the time the invasion took place, it seems only (dare I say it) elementary, that Sherlock Holmes would witness and analyze the Martian invasion of 1898!

 That's the basis of the superb pastiche, Sherlock Holmes' War of the Worlds by Manly Wade Wellman & Wade Wellman!

 (The fact the story also includes another of Sir Arthur Conan Doyle's classic characters; Professor Challenger from The Lost World and other sci-fi novels, is a cross-genre bonus!)

 Track down a copy.

-If you're a Holmes, Challenger, and/or War of the Worlds fan (I'm all three), it's well worth the effort!
+If you're a Holmes, Challenger, and/or War of the Worlds fan (I'm a fan of all three), it's well worth the effort!

 Sometimes there's no real logic to it except--"why not?"

 That's the category where something like Santa Claus Conquers the Martians goes!